Neutrino Flavour Evolution Through Fluctuating Matter: Stimulated Transformation

-Now that we have the solution for $B$, the full evolution matrix in the basis $(u)$ is $S=\breve{S}\,W\,B$ but given that both $\breve{S}$ and $W$ are diagonal matrices, the transition probability between the unpeturbed eigenstates is simply the square magnitude of the off-diagonal element of $B$.
-Note that we have made no restrictions on the number of Fourier modes, the frequencies nor the size and structure of the amplitude matrices so this procedure for obtaining the RWA solution applies to both periodic \emph{and} aperiodic Hamiltonians.
+Now that we have the solution for $B$, the full evolution matrix in the basis $(u)$ is $S=\breve{S}\,W\,B$ but given that both $\breve{S}$ and $W$ are diagonal matrices, the transition probability between certain unperturbed eigenstates is simply the square magnitude of the corresponding off-diagonal element of $B$. \\